-During the second week of each semester, each organization is required to provide the Office of Student Life a typed copy of each active and inactive member with social security numbers.
+During the second week of each semester, each organization is required to provide the Office of Student Life & Development a typed copy of each active and inactive member with social security numbers.
 This information will be used for reports and other institutional purposes.
-Upon completion of any rush activity, a typed list of potential new members shall be provided to the Office of Student Life.
+Upon completion of any rush activity, a typed list of potential new members shall be provided to the Office of Student Life & Development.
 Each roster should have a date at the top to insure that all rosters are current.
-Any organization failing to provide this information is subject to no denial of facility privileges until the proper documentation has been provided.
+Any organization failing to provide this information is subject to denial of facility privileges (or possibly an administrative hold on members records) until the proper documentation has been provided.